Quick/Quick/README.md

   `QCKDSLSharedExampleContext`, even if you don't plan on using that argument.
 Sorry, but that's the way the cookie crumbles!
   :cookie: :bomb:

+You can also focus shared examples using the `fitBehavesLike` function.

 ## Using Quick in Objective-C: The Optional Shorthand Syntax